github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 The CodeQL CLI will determine which registry to use for a given package name by finding the first item in the ``registries`` list with a ``packages`` property that matches that package name.
 This means that you'll generally want to define the most specific package name patterns first.
 The ``packages`` property may be a single package name, a glob pattern, or a YAML list of package names and glob patterns.

 The ``registries`` list can also be placed inside of a ``codeql-workspace.yml`` file.
-Doing so will allow you to fix the registries list for a specific workspace, so that it can be shared amongst other CodeQL users of the workspace.
+Doing so will allow you to define the registries to be used within a specific workspace, so that it can be shared amongst other CodeQL users of the workspace.
 The ``registries`` list in the ``codeql-workspace.yml`` will be merged with and take precedence over the list in the global ``qlconfig.yml``.
 For more information about ``codeql-workspace.yml``, see :ref:`About CodeQL workspaces <about-codeql-workspaces>`.

 You can now use ``codeql pack publish``, ``codeql pack download``, and ``codeql database analyze`` to manage packs on GitHub Enterprise Server.